 Following a magnesium-rich diet may be an often-overlooked path to good health.
-That is the conclusion of a new study.
-It found that people who eat foods that are good sources of magnesium are less likely to suffer from many chronic conditions.
+A meta-analysis of many observational studies found that people who eat foods that are good sources of magnesium are less likely to suffer from many chronic conditions.

-Researchers looked at data from 40 different studies in nine countries.
+Researchers looked at data from 40 different studies in nine countries (BMC Medicine, online Dec.
+8, 2016).
 In these observational studies, people who ate the most magnesium-rich foods such as leafy greens, nuts, whole grains and fish had lower rates of heart disease, stroke and diabetes than those who ate the fewest such foods.

 Reducing the Risk of Heart Failure and Stroke: